A dental implant is the closest thing to a natural tooth, and has two main parts:

 - The replacement tooth or teeth that are placed on the root form or forms (abutment and crown).

-After it is placed, there’ll be a wait of about 3 months, while the bone and implant gradually fuse and integrate with each other.
+After it is placed, there’ll be a wait of about three months, while the bone and implant gradually fuse and integrate.

 Implant supported Dentures in Austin